On this page:

 The Rural Community Hubs programme helps isolated and vulnerable communities.
 Our support is underpinned by a community-led development approach.
 This focuses on communities owning and driving their own solutions.

 The objectives are to strengthen rural communities' resilience and wellbeing by:

 - enhancing community access to government and non-government services and support

 - supporting community initiatives that will be enduring over the long-term.

-Community groups and organisations can get funding to help establish a hub.
+Peridoically, grants may be available to community groups and organisations to help them establish a hub.

 The money can be used to employ a coordinator to:

 - assist with running activities and building networks

 - write a work plan